-Lab manual corrected as of 9/1/2016.
+Lab manual corrected as of 11/25/2016.
 I have made minor clarifications to workload requirements, to lab 6 and to the schematic entry requirements in hopes of reducing errors on your written reports.
-The manual is only complete through Lab D. I hope to add a lab E on SDRAM and the SPI bus but all details for that are TBD.
+The procedure in Section 10 for programming the CPLD boards for lab 3, 4, 5, 7, 8, and A has been revised to reflect changes to the Xilinx software package and how it is supported on the Engineering network.
+The manual is only complete through Lab D. I hope to add a lab E on SDRAM and the SPI bus and the beginning of that lab is included.
+Reza and I are still working on preparing the lab so most of the details are still TBD.